sarxos/webcam-capture/README.md

 ## Contribution

-If you have spare time, knownledge or money you can help developing awesome Webcam Capture API and make it even better!
-Several kinds of contributions are welcome:
+If you have spare time, knownledge or some small amount of money you can help developing awesome Webcam Capture API and make it even better!
+Several kinds of contributions are very welcome:

-* **Report** - If you've found a bug or you've came-up with some fantastic feature which can make Webcam Capture a better API to use, don't hesitate to [create new issue](https://github.com/sarxos/webcam-capture/issues/new) where you can describe in details what the problem is, or what would you like to improve.
+* **Report bug or feature** - If you've found a bug or you've came-up with some fantastic feature which can make Webcam Capture a better API to use, don't hesitate to [create new issue](https://github.com/sarxos/webcam-capture/issues/new) where you can describe in details what the problem is, or what would you like to improve.
-* **Test** - Since Webcam Capture use small part of native code, it's very hard to cover all supported operating systems.
+* **Perform tests** - Since Webcam Capture use some part of native code, it's very hard to cover all supported operating systems.
 I'm always testing it on 64-bit Ubuntu Linux, Windows XP and Vista (both 32-bit), but I have no possibility to test on Raspberry Pi, Mac OS and 32-bit Linux.